dan591/dan591/README.md

 Hi, I am Daniel Kyere- 👋

-I am interested in pursing higher education in transportation engineering. with a focus on applying AI and deep learning models to dynamic traffic assignment, rail scheduling, and transportation planning.
+I am interested in pursing higher education in transportation engineering with a focus on applying AI and deep learning models to dynamic traffic assignment rail scheduling, and transportation planning.

 Currently, I am taking online courses on how to apply and deploy OpenCV to solve transportation problems. - 🌱